Type hints: what and why

 inspect.get_annotations(maximum)

-📒 It’s important to reiterate that type hints in Python have no impact on the runtime of the program.
-This means that even if we violate the type hints, the program will still execute as normal.
-However, a static type checker like Mypy will throw warnings.
+It’s important to reiterate that type hints in Python have no impact on the runtime behaviors.
+This means that even if we violate the type hints, the program will still execute as expected.
+However, a static-type checker like Mypy will throw warnings.

 python